Amanda's: Production

 Arthur later described the show as "a big disappointment".
 Two years after the cancellation of Amanda's, Arthur was cast in the sitcom The Golden Girls.

 A third remake of Fawlty Towers, titled Payne, was developed sixteen years after Amanda's ended.
-Produced by and starring John Larroquette, that CBS series was canceled after the broadcast of its eighth episode on April 28, 1999.
+Produced by and starring John Larroquette, the CBS series was cancelled after the broadcast of its eighth episode on April 28, 1999.